endurantgames/cosmiclegends/src/classes/mage.md

 :::::::: {.ability-list .v2 } :::::::
 Arcane Arsenal

-:   At the start of each Storyline, pick a number of Power Words
+:   *Prerequisite: You must have the _Sanctuary of Sanctity_ Ability.*
-    from the Psychic or Shaper Personal Power Words lists equal to the Volume.
+    At the start of each Storyline, pick a number of Power Words from the Psychic or Shaper Personal Power Words lists equal to the Volume.